ted-miller92/wsrp/README.md

 # Website Security Research Project

+> Warning!
+This is the SQL injection vulnerable branch.
+Use this branch to explore the SQL injection vulnerability.
+The more secure branch is name "sql_injection_secure"

 ## Set Up Instructions to Test

 The first steps to get the project running are to create a virtual environment